 3.1 LESSEE MAY USE THE LEASEHOLD ONLY FOR RESIDENTIAL PURPOSES

 Lessee shall use the leased land only for residential purposes.
-The purpose of this Lease is to facilitate the possession, use and occupancy of the Leasehold by the Lessee as a primary residence, the leasehold owner is .
+The purpose of this Lease is to facilitate the possession, use and occupancy of the Leasehold by the Lessee as a primary residence, including, if the leasehold owner is a business, for employee housing.
 Residential use may include a home office, studio, workshop or other space for a home-based business or small-scale agriculture.
 Lessee shall not use the Leasehold for any commercial or mercantile purposes.

 3.2 LESSEE MUST USE THE LEASEHOLD IN COMPLIANCE WITH THE LAW